Alberta: Ghost Towns in Canada’s Badlands

-At both sites we participate in organized fossil safaris which has us in the hills digging for petrified treasures.
+At both sites, we participate in organized fossil safaris that have us in the hills digging for petrified treasures.
 We strike paleontological gold with finds of a toe bone, a vertebra, and even a dinosaur tooth.

 The tooth was found at Dinosaur Provincial Park, which is so rich in fossils that our guide tells us, “You literally can’t take a step without stepping on a bone.”

 Museums all over the world exhibit skeletons found here, and we marvel at huge bones that look like they should be in a museum instead of sticking casually out of the arid ground.

 We’re tempted to pocket a souvenir, but it’s a 50,000 dollar fine, and so we take photos instead and leave with prehistoric memories.